Martin Witherspoon Gary

-Martin Witherspoon Gary (March 25, 1831 – April 9, 1881) was an attorney, soldier, and politician from South Carolina.
+Martin Witherspoon Gary (March 25, 1831 – April 9, 1881) was a Confederate attorney, soldier, and politician from South Carolina.
 He attained the rank of brigadier general in the Confederate States Army during the American Civil War.
-He played a major leadership role in the 1876 Democratic political campaign to elect Wade Hampton III as governor, planning a detailed campaign to disrupt the Republican Party and black voters by violence and intimidation.
+In 1876 he played a major leadership role in the Democratic Party's political campaign to elect Wade Hampton III as governor, planning a detailed campaign to disrupt the Republican Party and black voters by violence and intimidation.

 Gary was first elected to office as a state representative in 1860.
 He was elected to the South Carolina State Senate in 1876 from Edgefield, South Carolina, serving two terms.
 He fell out with Hampton after failing to get appointments to the U.S. Senate in 1877 and 1879, and left politics in 1881 after finishing his second term.
 He returned to his home in Cokesbury and died in April of that year.

 Early life and career

 Born in Cokesbury, South Carolina, to Dr. Thomas Reeder Gary and Mary Ann Porter, the young Gary received his primary education at Cokesbury Academy before enrolling at South Carolina College in 1850.
 His participation in Great Biscuit Rebellion at the University of South Carolina in 1852 resulted in his withdrawal from the state college.
 The protesters demanded leave from compulsory participation in campus dining which was said to include wormy biscuits.
 He later returned to his studies and graduated from Harvard in 1854.
 In 1855, Gary was admitted to the bar in South Carolina and began practicing as a lawyer in Edgefield.